Critical ideals of trees: Critical Ideals of Trees

 \section{Critical Ideals of Trees}

-This section is devoted to establish a relationship between the generators of the critical ideals of a tree and its $2$-matchings.
-This relationship allows to give a complete and compact combinatorial description of the critical ideals of a tree.
-Moreover, we prove that the critical ideals are generated from an special set of the $2$-matchings of the tree.
+This section is devoted to establishing a relationship between the generators of the critical ideals of a tree $T$ and the $2$-matchings of $T^\ell$.
+This relationship allows giving a complete and compact combinatorial description of the critical ideals of $T$.
+Moreover, we prove that the critical ideals of $T$ are generated by the set of minimal $2$-matchings of $T^\ell$.

-Since the $j$ critical ideal of a graph $G$ is generated by the $j$-minors of their generalized Laplacian matrix, then it only depends of the non-vanishing $j$-minors of $L(G,X_G)$.
+Since the $j$-critical ideal of a graph $G$ is generated by the $j$-minors of their generalized Laplacian matrix, then it only depends on the non-vanishing $j$-minors of $L(G,X_G)$.
 Therefore, we begin by giving a description of the non-vanishing $j$-minors of the generalized Laplacian matrix of a tree.

-\begin{subsection}{The non-vanishing minors of $L(T,X_T)$} In this section we prove that the non-vanishing $j$-minors of $L(T,X_T)$ correspond to the $2$-matchings of $T$.
+\begin{subsection}{The non-vanishing minors of $L(T,X_T)$} In this subsection we prove that the non-vanishing $j$-minors of $L(T,X_T)$ correspond to the $2$-matchings of $T$ of size $j$.
 We begin by introducing some notation.